antixz1/MSMiniProject/README.md

 ```
 wget --output-document sratoolkit.tar.gz http://ftp-trace.ncbi.nlm.nih.gov/sra/sdk/current/sratoolkit.current-ubuntu64.tar.gz
 ```
-The [installation page](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) has info for installing to other machines.
+The [installation page](https://github.com/ncbi/sra-tools/wiki/02.-Installing-SRA-Toolkit) has info for installing to other machines, but this wrapper depends on Linux software.

 The file should be extracted into your home directory using
 ```